nsarojini/Placement-Cell/README.md

 This placement cell to keeps records of students and schedule interviews with different companies.

-This web application is built using NodeJs EJS, MongoDB, ExpressJs, NodeJs and PassportJS
+This web application is built using Node.Js, EJS, MongoDB, ExpressJs.